Poopogen/Model_Hyperparameter_Optimization_System_2020/README.md

 Outputs:
-1. Training Results (stored in /Output_files):
+1. Training Results including learning curves and saved models (stored in /Output_files)
-- Learning Curves: /Output_files/Plot
-- Saved Models: /Output_files/ModelSaved

-3. Prediction Results (stored in /Prediction/output)
+2. Prediction Results including result plots and excel files (stored in /Prediction/output)

-4. AI Explainability (SHAP Value Plots stored in /Prediction/shap)
+3. AI Explainability (sHAP value Plots stored in /Prediction/shap)

 This system is ideal for researchers and engineers seeking an efficient solution for model training, evaluation, and explainability.